mousebelt/mousexplore-vcoins/Stellar/README.md

 Maybe only for getting transaction history, we don't need main net setting

+### check stellar-core --c 'quorum' and if there is any missing, should remove it from node names

 # test API
 >node -e 'process.env.RUN_TYPE = "test"'